ckan/ckanext-issues/CONTRIBUTING.md

-## How to contribute to
+## How to contribute to ckanext-issues

 #### **Did you find a bug?**

-* **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/keitaroinc/ /issues).
+* **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/keitaroinc/ckanext-issues/issues).

-* If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/keitaroinc/ /issues/new).
+* If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/keitaroinc/ckanext-issues/issues/new).
 Be sure to include a **title and clear description**, as much relevant information as possible, we include an issue template to help out in filling-in the issue.

 #### **Did you write a patch that fixes a bug?**